 Simple Raspberry Lemonade

-I have quite a thing for lemonade.
-When it’s hot outside, it’s all I want to drink!
+I have quite a thing for homemade lemonade.
+When it’s hot outside, it’s the only thing I want to drink!
 It’s cold, refreshing, and so delicious.
-As much as I love a good basic lemonade recipe, this raspberry lemonade is over-the-top amazing!
-It’s so incredibly flavorful, sweet and tangy, and super refreshing.
-Best of all, it’s easy to make in advance, which means you can make it at the beginning of the week and enjoy fresh raspberry lemonade all week long.
+As much as I love a good classic lemonade recipe, this raspberry lemonade is over-the-top amazing!
+I just love that it’s made with both fresh lemons and raspberries which gives it the most amazing sweet and tangy flavor.

 How To Make Raspberry Lemonade